-A health-care professional can remove genital warts by using chemicals, laser surgery or freezing with liquid nitrogen or can boost your immune system to develop resistance against the HPV virus.
+A health care professional can remove genital warts by using chemicals, laser surgery or freezing with liquid nitrogen.
+You can also can boost your immune system to develop resistance against the HPV virus.
 However, that does not mean that you are cured of HPV, that the warts won't return, or that you can't spread the virus to your sexual partners or newborns.

-The risk of getting genital warts increases as your number of sexual partners increases, if your partners were promiscuous, or if you smoke.
+The risk of getting genital warts increases as your number of sexual partners increases or if you smoke.

 The two HPV types responsible for 90% of the cases of genital warts are HPV 6 and 11.
 Vaccination can help prevent the incidence of genital warts.